strasse34/pp4/TESTING.md

 ![First lighthouse score: mobile](static/docs/images/testing/lighthouse-mobile-homepage-1.png)
 <br>
 To enhance the performance and achieve a better score, I implemented the following changes:

-### Hero Image Optimization:
+### Optimization
+**Hero Image Optimization**

-Image Compression: The primary issue was with the hero image, which was too large.
+- **Image Compression:** The primary issue was with the hero image, which was too large.
 I compressed the image multiple times to reduce its file size.
-Image Format: I converted the image format from JPG to WebP, which provides better compression without compromising quality.
+- **Image Format:** I converted the image format from JPG to WebP, which provides better compression without compromising quality.
-Responsive Images: To optimize mobile performance, I used a smaller image specifically for the mobile version, ensuring faster loading on smaller screens.
+- **Responsive Images:** To optimize mobile performance, I used a smaller image specifically for the mobile version, ensuring faster loading on smaller screens.

-### Aria Labels:
+**Aria Labels**<br>
 I added aria-label attributes to all relevant links throughout the website.
 This enhances accessibility and ensures that screen readers provide meaningful descriptions for links.

-Bootstrap CDN Duplication:
+**Bootstrap CDN Duplication**<br>
 I identified and resolved the issue of duplicating Bootstrap CDNs in the HTML head section.
 By removing one of them, I streamlined the page loading process.

-### Image Ratio Standardization:
+**Image Ratio Standardization**<br>
 In the quote section, I standardized the aspect ratios of images to maintain consistency.
-This not only improved visual appeal but also eliminated layout reflows, contributing to better performance. <Br>
+This not only improved visual appeal but also eliminated layout reflows, contributing to better performance.
+### Final Score after Optimisation
-Below are the final results of google lighthouse score:<br>
+Below are the final results of google lighthouse scores:<br>
 **Desktop: Home Page**<br>
 ![Final lighthouse score: descktop, home page](static/docs/images/testing/lighthouse-desktop-homepage-2.png)<br>
 **Mobile: Home Page**<br>